frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 }
 ```

-*Code 9: Code for execution time test of all functions we create to Two-Sum problem.*{: class="legend"}
+*Code 8: Code for execution time test of all functions we create to Two-Sum problem.*{: class="legend"}

+I simply replicated the functions from the previous code snippets, without any optimization, precisely because our current objective is to solely examine the execution times.
 Running the new code, we have the following output:

 ```Shell
 -----------------------------------